kreismit/ECE4960/labs.md

 [//]: # (where the limiting factor is the timing budget, and the time between measurements may be zero.)

 To accurately spin the robot in place, I chose to use PI control (no derivative) because the robot is a first-order system and its transfer function is already stable without adding derivative.
 Below are some graphs that demonstrate my tuning process: raise Kₚ until the system rings, reduce Kₚ, raise Kᵢ until it overshoots too much, drop Kᵢ, and raise Kᵢ again.
 I used only the gyroscope to measure yaw rates.
 I used the linear scaling from Lab 4 to compensate for the difference between the right motor and the left.

+Figure 0.
+I had difficulty charging my NiCd batteries.
+As a result, the robot would not move regardless of motor power applied, which is why this data is missing.

 The minimum rotational speed I could maintain was now xx °/s using the feedback loop.
 This should allow much closer points.